-- 1. Is participating in any concurrent clinical or research study; - Has any known active ocular disease and/or infection; - Has a systemic condition that in the opinion of the investigator may affect a study outcome variable; - 4.
+- 1. Is participating in any concurrent clinical or research study; - Has any known active ocular disease and/or infection; - 3.
+Has a systemic condition that in the opinion of the investigator may affect a study outcome variable; - 4.
 Is using any systemic or topical medications that in the opinion of the investigator may affect a study outcome variable; - 5.
 Has known sensitivity to the diagnostic pharmaceuticals to be used in the study; - Is pregnant, lactating or planning a pregnancy at the time of enrolment because the associated hormonal changes cause changes in the tear layer which impact contact lens comfort.
 Verbal confirmation at the screening visit is sufficient; - 7.
-Has undergone refractive error surgery or any intraocular surgery, including cataract surgery;
+Is aphakic; - 8.
+Has undergone refractive error surgery;

-- 8. Is an employee of the Centre for Ocular Research & Education; - 9.
-Has participated in the BOXER or BASSET
+- 9. Is an employee of the Centre for Ocular Research & Education; - 10.
+Has participated in the BOXER (i.e. EX-MKTG-107, phases 1 or 2) or MIKI (EX-MKTG-

-Study;
+114) Study, or has any history of wearing one of the study contact lenses;

-- 10. Has any history of wearing one of the study contact lenses; - 11.
-Has participated in any clinical trials within a week prior to the study.
+11. Has participated in any clinical trials within a week prior to the study.